Manasseh Sogavare: Prime minister (third term, 2014–2017)

-Prime Minister (fourth term, 2019–present)
+Prime minister (fourth term, 2019–2024)

+Shortly after the 2019 general election, Sogavare relaunched the Ownership, Unity and Responsibility Party (OUR).
 On 24 April 2019, he was once again elected Prime Minister with more than half the vote.
-There is controversy surrounding this election since a court issued an injunction just before the vote was to begin.
+There is controversy surrounding the election since a court issued an injunction to postpone the vote.
+The Governor General, Frank Kabui, chose to proceed with the election because, under the constitution of the Solomon Islands, the Governor-general has immunity from the courts when conducting the election of the prime minister.
 After Sogavare was re-elected there was rioting in Honiara forcing shops and offices to close.
 Additionally, rioters did damage to the Pacific Casino Hotel which was used by Sogavare as his campaign headquarters.

-On 16 September 2019, Sogavare's government recognised the People's Republic of China, switching recognition from the Republic of China after 36 years.
+On 16 September 2019, Sogavare's government recognised the People's Republic of China (PRC), switching recognition from the Republic of China after 36 years.
 In a statement Sogavare announced the decision as representing an advance of Solomon Islands national interests, an outcome of a bi-partisan taskforce to investigate and confirm the facts surrounding the 'One China Principle', and reporting by the Ministry of Foreign Affairs and External Trade.
 Responding to questions about caucus unity on the decision, Sogavare presented it as "a collective agreement agreed to by all the Democratic Coalition Government for Advancement (DCGA) coalition MPs elected into the 11th parliament, conducted in a very open and transparent manner as far as government caucus is concerned".
 The decision caused significant political and public debate in Solomon Islands.
-In the wake of the decision and in light of their abstaining from the parliamentary vote, several members of parliament were removed by Sogavare.
-Planning Minister and former Prime Minister Rick Hou claimed Sogavare lied about the process, claiming the decision was pre-determined.
-Hou was sacked by Sogavare on the week of 27 September, Sogavare claiming Hou had tried to bribe MPs.
+In the wake of the decision, planning minister Rick Hou and justice minister, Tautai Kaitu'u were sacked.
+Hou claimed Sogavare lied about the process for recognising the PRC, claiming the decision was pre-determined.
 Deputy Prime Minister John Maneniaru and Education Minister Dean Kuku were terminated, with Police Minister Lanelle Tanagada opting to resign.

 Malaita Province, however, continued to be supported by Taiwan and the United States, the latter sending US$25 million of aid to the island in 2020.
 The premier of Malaita Province, Daniel Suidani, also held an independence referendum in 2020 which the national government has dismissed as illegitimate.

 Riots broke out in November 2021 during which anti-government protesters, most of them from Malaita Province, burnt down buildings adjoining the Solomon Islands Parliament Building, while also looting Honiara's Chinatown.
 Sogavare himself resisted calls to resign, warning that the rioters would "face consequences" while also accusing them of being "politically motivated".

-Australia responded to the unrest by deploying Australian Federal Police and Australian Defence Force personnel following a request from the Sogavare government under the Australia-Solomon Islands Bilateral Security Treaty.
+Australia responded to the unrest by deploying Australian Federal Police and Australian Defence Force personnel following a request from the Sogavare government under the Australia–Solomon Islands Bilateral Security Treaty.
 Papua New Guinea and Fiji also sent peacekeepers.

 On 6 December 2021, he survived a motion of no confidence in the National Parliament.